praveenprakashan/nagios-influxdb-grafana/README.md

 # nagios-influxdb-grafana
-- Building Docker image for Nagios core 4.4.2
+- Building Docker image for Nagios core 4.4.2 on centos:latest
 - Also running InfluxDB and Grafana for performance graph
 - Grafana integrated into Nagios Core Interface